 After completing their research, each student - or “delegate” - writes a paper proposing a solution for their topic issue.
 For example, if the topic is nuclear disarmament and the country’s stance is against nuclear proliferation, the proposal might address how countries can work together to reduce the number of nuclear weapons and encourage other countries not to pursue them.

 Then, they write opening speeches that summarize the content of their position papers.
-Opening speeches are presented to committees at beginning of the conference (click here to watch one!).
+Opening speeches are presented to committees at beginning of the conference (click here to watch one from 2021's virtual conference!).
 Following the speeches, the delegates move on to hours of negotiations within their committees.
 Delegates collaborate and compromise to reach acceptable solutions in line with the positions of the countries they represent.
 The goal for each committee is to arrive at a single solution for each of their topics, and for those solutions to be voted on by each member country in consensus.

-During the closing ceremony, each committee’s resolution is presented to the larger group - this year, three WMS students were even selected by their committees to present their resolutions.
+During the closing ceremony, each committee’s resolution is presented to the larger group - several WMS students were even selected by their committees to present their resolutions.

 "The students worked very hard to prepare for MMUN," said Lead Middle School Teacher Mandy Balanetsky.
 "I am proud of their accomplishments and their representation of our school.
 They proved to be true learners and leaders who care deeply for the current and future state of our world."